-Note 3: Results from nodal or metastatic tissue may be used ONLY when there is no evidence of primary tumor.
+Note 3: Results from nodal or metastatic tissue may be used ONLY when there is no evidence of in situ or invasive carcinoma in the primary tumor.

-Note 4: In cases where there are invasive and in situ components and PR is done on both, ignore the in situ results.
+Note 4: In cases where there are invasive and in situ components in the primary tumor and PR is done on both, ignore the in situ results.

-- If PR is positive on an in situ component and PR is negative on all tested invasive components, code PR as negative (code 0) - If in situ and invasive components present and PR only done on the in situ component, code unknown (code 9)
+- If PR is positive on an in situ component and PR is negative on all tested invasive components in the primary tumor, code PR as negative (code 0) - If in situ and invasive components present and PR only done on the in situ component in the primary tumor, code unknown (code 9)